puntgo/restful-example-using-xml/README.md

-Making SOAP requests using Postman
+Maven based jersey-java SOAP requests using Postman,ARC

 We know it says Postman "REST" client, but that doesn't mean we can't use it for making SOAP requests.
 One can easily make any HTTP SOAP request using Postman by following these simple steps: